goauthentik/authentik/website/developer-docs/setup/full-dev-environment.md

 To apply database migrations, run `make migrate`.
 This is needed after the initial setup, and whenever you fetch new source from upstream.

-Afterwards, you can start authentik by running `make run`. authentik is now accessible under `localhost:9000`.

 Generally speaking, authentik is a Django application, ran by gunicorn, proxied by a Go application.
 The Go application serves static files.

 Most functions and classes have type-hints and docstrings, so it is recommended to install a Python Type-checking Extension in your IDE to navigate around the code.